gemfire/gemfire-examples/json/README.md

 }
 ```

-The `JsonDocument` API is used to get the values of fields of a JSON document. e.g. `JsonDocument.getField()`.
+The `JsonDocument` API is used to get the values of fields of a JSON document.
+For example, `JsonDocument.getField()`.

 For details about `JsonDocumentFactory` and `JsonDocument`.
 Please refer to the Javadoc or GemFire documentation.